 Believe it or not, after being vegan for over a year I’ve just recently started experimenting with jackfruit.
 Which is crazy to me since it’s the perfect food to have on deck while living van-life off the grid.
 It’s canned, delicious, nutritious and opens doors to so many meal possibilities!
-I easily paired this with my other non-perishables on the road (aside from the yellow squash, which lasts over a week) and made numerous delicious dishes. (even though I was traveling the Pacific north west while creating this dish).
+I easily paired this with my other non-perishables on the road (aside from the yellow squash, which lasts over a week) and made numerous delicious dishes.
 Before we get into the yum-yums, let’s learn a little more about jackfruit itself.

 What is Jackfruit?

 The fruit grows in tropical parts of southeast Asia, Brazil, and Africa…. but it’s not your average fruit.
 Jackfruit is large in size with the center having a unique smell, taste, and flesh like texture.
 Though I don’t recommend consuming jackfruit raw, theres loads of ways to prepare it.
 The fruit is commonly sold by the can in your local health food markets, and sometimes fresh in certain locations.